Toscana Americana

 During the week we will visit the towns and villages of Fira, Oia (pronounced Eee-ah) and Akrotiri, and the local museum featuring wall paintngs from the ancient city of Akrotiri.
 We will also take a day cruise to explore the inner islands, with optional visits to hot springs, the volcano, as well as the island of Thirasia.

-And, in true Toscana Americana Workshops style, we will explore the local Greek culture, cuisine and wines while dining in local cliff-side restaurants 1000 feet above the water!
+will explore the local Greek culture, cuisine and wines while dining in local cliff-side restaurants 1000 feet above the water!

 This is bound to be a wonderful week with plenty